 Taipei has a quirky side.
 Oh yes it does.
-If you didn’t know it, there’s a handful of off-beat and unusual things to do in Taipei from museums, factory tours and theme cafes.
-As always, my video give an inside peek into the experience as I report from that location.
+Some of the best things to do in Taipei are exploring its off-beat side.
+Quirky things to do in Taipei range from museums, factory tours and theme cafes.

 4 Quirky Things to Do Taipei